TezBaydu/Milestone-Project-3-Cooking/README.md

 - background image not showing
 - last_name variable to be defined in profile
 - email variable to be defined in profile
+- collapsible jquery not copied, yet collapse is working, is this ok?